+Pain has been defined scientifically as an unpleasant, emotional and sensory experience associated with actual or potential tissue damage.
 Most types of arthritis are associated with pain that can be divided into two general categories: acute and chronic.
 Acute pain is temporary.
 Chronic pain ranges from mild to severe, and can last weeks, months, years, or even a lifetime.

 Pain Can Vary

-Pain Management Techniques - Evaluating What Works
+Evaluating What Works

 Medications can be used to reduce pain.
 Commonly prescribed pain medications include:

-- The Facts Of Analgesics (Painkillers)
+- Facts About Analgesics

-- The Facts Of NSAIDs
+- Facts About NSAIDs

-- When Are Pain Medications Appropriate For Arthritis Patients?
+- When Are Pain Medications Appropriate for Arthritis Patients?

 Exercise can help maintain function and lessen pain.
 People with arthritis should always discuss exercise plans with their doctor.
 Some exercises may be off-limits for people with a particular type of arthritis or when joints are swollen and inflamed.

-- How To Exercise When You Have Arthritis
+- How to Exercise When You Have Arthritis

 - Arthritis & Exercise Quiz